Latest News

 Ditte Jorgensen, Director General of Energy at the European Commission, told a conference that the EU will continue to enhance its energy partnership with America.

 These words are already being translated into action.
 On Monday, Italy's energy company Edison and Shell signed a deal to increase LNG purchases, among other things, as part of a commitment to strengthen their energy relations.
 On Wednesday, Italy's Edison energy company signed a contract with Shell for the purchase of around 0.7 millions tonnes per year in U.S. gas starting in 2028.
 The deal could last up to 15-years.
-Some EU countries, notably Hungary and Slovakia, are opposed to this U.S. pivot.
-Both countries rely heavily on Russian gas and oil, and so both opposed the ban on imports earlier this year.
+Some EU countries, namely Hungary and Slovakia, are opposed to this U.S. pivot.
+Both countries rely heavily on Russian gas and oil, and so both voted against the ban on imports earlier this year.

 Peter Szijjarto, Hungary's foreign minister, said that Hungary "cannot walk out of Russian gas" due to geographical and infrastructure limitations.
 Actions speak louder than mere words.
 MVM CEEnergy, a Hungarian wholesaler of natural gas, signed a 10-year contract with Shell on February 2nd.
 Shell will supply 200 million cubic meters (mcms) of gas per year starting in January 2026.
-This deal is clearly aimed at reducing the country's dependence on Russia.
+This deal is aimed at reducing the country's dependence on Russia.

 Overall, Europe seems to be doing exactly what Burgum asks for.